 Jeff Comanor gets lead singing duties on "Upholstery", which is of course a surfband adaptation of Winslow's "Faust".
 The opening riff is a variant on the organ line from the Beach Boys' "California Girls".
 Canadian alt-rock duo Tegan and Sara did a wonderful homage to this scene, and Phantom in general, in their video for their song "I Hear Noises", which you can watch here.
 The guys pretending to play the instruments are the same ones we saw playing behind the Juicy Fruits earlier: Dave Garland on keys, Art Munson on guitar, Colin Cameron on bass, and Gary Mallaber (misspelled as "Mallabar" on the soundtrack liner notes) on drums.

 The car's explosion was apparently much bigger than had been anticipated.
-Juicy Fruit Jeff Comanor tells us, "some of of got burned- the bang sounded a lot like a mark 2 frag grenade I remembered from the army."
+Juicy Fruit Jeff Comanor tells us, "some of us got burned- the bang sounded a lot like a mark 2 frag grenade I remembered from the army."

 This hall of mirrors is above the lobby at the Majestic Theater in Dallas.
 It still looks pretty much just like this, except for the Swan Song cameras hanging from the ceiling.
 We like how, as Swan walks down the hallway and we follow his progress, De Palma's camera can't be seen in any of the mirrors, nor in the mirror on the "secret door" as it is opened and closed.
 Swan is wearing a brown suit here, and again when he exits his secret room, which doesn't match the black and red outfit we see him wearing inside.
 No fancy symbolism here, it's just a continuity error.

 More red walls, indicative of Swan being in the bowels of his self-made hell.